Trauma and Neurodiversity – Understanding the Struggle and Meeting the Needs - Read more on Khiron Clinics

 People with differing sensory experiences often find the world a hard place to inhabit.
 For most of us, the sound of a fire alarm, leaf blower, or a crisp packet crackling wouldn’t even register; we’d forget about it the minute it passed.
 However, these sounds can be completely overwhelming for those prone to sensory overload, causing their nervous system to move into fight, flight, or freeze.[2]

 This is compounded by the fact that these experiences are often invalidated or not accommodated by others around them.
-As a result, people often learn to mask their threat response because they don’t want to show fear or embarrass themselves, which does not allow the nervous system to complete the threat cycle.
+As a result, people often learn to mask their threat response because they don’t want to show fear or embarrass themselves, which does not allow the nervous system to complete the trauma cycle or fully discharge the stress response.

 Explore Our Treatment Options